TheeKingZa/AirBnB_clone_v2/web_flask/README.md

       def hello(name=None):
         return render_template('template.html', name=name)
       ```
-This passes the name variable to the template.html file, which can display it dynamically. **/
+This passes the name variable to the template.html file, which can display it dynamically.**

 [^](#need-to-know)
 ---

 # Create a Dynamic Template (Loops, Conditions...)
-/** Dynamic templates in Flask allow for incorporating loops, conditions, and dynamic data.
-Use template syntax (Jinja2) to include logic in your HTML templates.
+**Dynamic templates in Flask allow for incorporating loops, conditions, and dynamic data.
+Use template syntax (Jinja2) to include logic in your HTML templates.**

 For instance:
       ```
       html
         <ul>